isaac-sim/IsaacLab/docs/source/tutorials/00_empty.rst

 Launching the simulator
 -----------------------

-The first step when working with standalone python scripts is to import the ``SimulationApp`` class.
+The first step when working with standalone python scripts is to import the :class:`AppLauncher` class.
 This class is used to launch the simulation app from the python script.
-It takes in a dictionary of configuration parameters that can be used to configure the launched application.
+It takes in a :class:`argparse.Namespace` object of configuration parameters that can be used to configure the launched application.
+There is a set of standard parameters that can be added automatically to the parser with the :meth:`AppLauncher.add_app_launcher_args()` method.
+These parameters include `headless` (launch app in no-gui mode), `livestream` (determine the streamining option of the app), `ros` (enables the ROS1 or ROS2 bridge) and `offscreen_render`(enables offscreen-render mode).
 For more information on the configuration parameters, please check the `SimulationApp documentation <https://docs.omniverse.nvidia.com/py/isaacsim/source/extensions/omni.isaac.kit/docs/index.html#simulation-application-omni-isaac-kit>`_.

-Here, we launch the simulation app with the default configuration parameters but with the ``headless`` flag read from the parsed command line arguments.
+Here, we only use the arguments defined by :meth:`AppLauncher.add_app_launcher_args()` which can be set from the command line.
+If not explicitly set, the default values are used.

 .. literalinclude:: ../../../source/standalone/demo/play_empty.py
    :language: python
-   :lines: 20-22
+   :lines: 11-23
    :linenos:
-   :lineno-start: 20
+   :lineno-start: 11

 Importing python modules
 ------------------------